-I’m excited to be invited as a Visiting Scholar this May at James Cook University, Singapore.
+I’m excited to be invited as a Visiting Professor this May at James Cook University, Singapore.
 As part of my work there I will present a public lecture on Thursday, 7pm 18 May 2017.
 If you’re in Singapore then and would like to come along, please follow the link below to the University website.

 Living well with nature in a wired world: an introduction to technobiophilia Do you worry that wired life is taking you away from nature?
 You may be surprised to learn that you could be getting your daily dose of the natural world through your screensaver, or in virtual reality, or simply by ‘liking’ pictures of sunsets on Facebook.
 This talk explains the concept of biophilia, the deep genetic memory of our early evolution in the ancient wild, and introduces the concept of technobiophilia.
 Dr Thomas explains how our ancestral attraction to nature can soothe our connected lives and help us to feel better without logging off.